Feline zoonosis: Capnocytophaga canimorsus

 The bacterium Capnocytophaga canimorsus can pose a risk of severe diseases in high-risk groups such as the elderly, transplant recipients, cancer patients and immunocompromised individuals.
 Transmission of the infection to the human from the cat has been attributed to kissing the cat, providing care that exposes the person to the body fluids of the cat and sleeping with the cat.
 Kittens are more likely to transmit the bacterium than adult cats.
 Exposure to cats with this infection has been associated with meningitis.

 Capnocytophaga canimorsus sepsis has also been associated with infection in cat owners.

 Methicillin-resistant Staphylococcus aureus

-MRSA is a common type of bacteria that is normally found on the skin of people and cats.
-Methicillin-resistant Staphylococcus aureus (MRSA) is the same bacterium that has become resistant to some antibiotics.
+Methicillin-resistant Staphylococcus aureus (MRSA) is a common type of bacteria that is normally found on the skin of people and cats.
+MRSA is the same bacterium that has become resistant to some antibiotics.
 Cats and other animals often can carry MRSA without being sick, but MRSA can cause a variety of infections, including of the skin, respiratory tract, and urinary tract of people.
 MRSA can be transmitted back and forth between people and animals through direct contact.
 In people, MRSA most often causes skin infections that can range from mild to severe.
 If left untreated, MRSA can spread to the bloodstream or lungs and cause life-threatening infections.